An Optimal Transport Formulation of Bayes' Law for Nonlinear Filtering Algorithms: A variational formulation of Bayes' law

 \section{A variational formulation of Bayes' law}

-This section proposes a variational formulation of Bayes' law~\eqref{eq:Bayes}, characterizing the posterior distribution as the pushforward of the prior.
+This section proposes a variational formulation of Bayes' law~\eqref{eq:Bayes}, characterizing the posterior distribution as the pushforward of the prior via a parametric map.
 We assume that the hidden state $X \in \mathcal \Re^n$ and the observation $Y \in \mathcal \Re^m$.
 In the prior works~\cite{taghvaei2020optimal,taghvaei2021optimal}, the authors considered the problem of finding the optimal transport map $x \mapsto T(x)$ that transports the prior distribution $P_X$ to the posterior distribution $P_{X|Y}$:

 This formulation is not useful for constructing a filtering algorithm as it involves the unknown conditional distribution $P_{X|Y}$ explicitly. {Furthermore, the optimal map $\bar{T}$ has to be re-computed for each observation of $Y$.} The key idea that resolves this issue is to instead consider a transport problem on the product space $\Re^n \times \Re^m$.
 More precisely, find a map $(x,y) \mapsto S(x,y)=(T(x,y),y)$ that transports the independent coupling $P_X \otimes P_Y$ to the joint distribution $P_{XY}$.
-The structure of the map $S(x,y)$ implies that its first component $T(x,y)$ serves as a transport map from $P_X$ to $P_{X|Y}$.
-The new optimal transportation problem of interest reads as {
+The structure of the map $S(x,y)$ implies that its first component $T(x,y)$ serves as a transport map from $P_X$ to $P_{X|Y}$ yielding the new optimal transportation problem {

 where the map $S$ is assumed to have the above parameterization in terms of $T$ and we used the identity $\|S(X,Y) - (X,Y)\|^2 = \|T(X,Y)-X\|^2$.
 In contrast to the prior formulation~\eqref{eq:OT-prior-work}, the new formulation contains the posterior distribution implicitly through the joint distribution $P_{XY}$ which is readily available for the filtering task and without knowledge of a likelihood distribution.}